jiowcl/TinyTetris/Demo/Sound/README.md

 If a file is missing, the game still runs; that cue is skipped.

-You can reuse suitable clips from [効果音ラボ](https://soundeffect-lab.info/) or copy compatible WAVs from TinyGomoku and rename them.
+You can reuse suitable clips from [効果音ラボ](https://soundeffect-lab.info/) or copy compatible WAVs from TinyTetris and rename them.